Rick Salomon

 Richard Allan Salomon (born January 24, 1969) is an American high-stakes poker player, who is best known for his 2004 sex tape with Paris Hilton.
 He had high-profile marriages with E.G. Daily, Shannen Doherty, and Pamela Anderson.
-As a poker player, Salomon won $2.8 million in 2014, $3.3 million in 2016, and $2.84 million in the 2018 versions of the World Series of Poker's Big One for One Drop.
+As a poker player, Salomon has cashed in three consecutive editions of the Big One for One Drop format, including fourth place at the 2014 WSOP event for $2.8 million, third place at the 2016 Monte-Carlo One Drop Extravaganza for approximately $3.3 million, and fourth place at the 2018 WSOP event for $2.84 million.

 Early life

 Salomon was born and raised in Neptune Township, New Jersey.
 He is Jewish.

 Career

 Salomon owned an online gambling site.

+His only outright tracked live tournament victory came at the 2006 Bellagio Cup II $1,000 No-Limit Hold'em event, which he won for $125,715.

-On July 1, 2014, he won $2.8 million in the World Series of Poker's Big One for One Drop.
-Four years later, he won $2.84 million at the same event.
+On July 1, 2014, Salomon finished fourth in the World Series of Poker's Big One for One Drop for $2.8 million.

+In October 2016, Salomon finished third in the €1,000,000 Monte-Carlo One Drop Extravaganza for €3,000,000 (approximately US$3.3 million), his largest single career cash.
+He was eliminated by Anatoly Gurtovoy after three-bet shoving with queen-jack and losing to ace-queen.

+At the 2018 WSOP, Salomon again finished fourth in the Big One for One Drop, this time for $2.84 million.

 Salomon has made regular TV poker appearances on PokerGO shows including World Series of Poker coverage, Super High Roller Bowl coverage, Rob's Home Game, Poker After Dark, and High Stakes Poker.
 Salomon was one of the new players appearing in Season 8 of High Stakes Poker and appeared in the first eight episodes.
 Salomon played one of the biggest pots of the season against Bryn Kenney, when he beat Kenney's set with a straight, winning $868,200.

-Salomon has not been cashing since 2018, after accumulating live tournament winnings in excess of $9.9 million.
+Salomon returned for Season 11 of High Stakes Poker in 2023, where he flopped top set of tens against Charles Yu and won a $1,109,000 pot, at the time the largest in the show's history.

+He appeared again in Season 14 in 2025, playing $500/$1,000 with straddles.
+In Episode 9 he bluffed $567,000 with six-high against Justin Gavri, one of the season's most-discussed hands.
+In Episode 12 he lost approximately $1,080,000 in a single pot with ace-rag, at the time of airing the second-largest pot in the show's history.

+Salomon's most recent tracked live tournament cash came in November 2018, when he finished second in the ARIA Fall Madness $100,000 High Roller for $672,000.
+His total tracked live tournament winnings stand at $9,906,283 across 13 cashes.